 Pear Valley represents a rare survival of what was once a common building type in rural Virginia.
 This yeoman planter's cottage has been dated by dendrochronology to 1740.
 In 1994, with the generous support of the Summerfield Baldwin Foundation, APVA Preservation Virginia commissioned an Historic Structures Report to assess the known history and the existing condition of the structure.
 The Report also laid out immediate conservation needs and a long-term preservation plan for the structure.
-Over the next decade, APVA-Preservation Virginia has addressed most of those needs.
+Over the next ten years, APVA-Preservation Virginia addressed most of them including the entire roof.
+It was replaced with oak shingles as called for in the Historic Structures report.
+The shingles were split from white oak from Germany.
+Preservation Virginia deeded the property to Northampton Historic Preservation Society in 2014 (see story below).

 Pear Valley Deeded to NHPS